 Patsy Mink’s Lasting Impact on SEL

 Today, we can see Patsy Mink’s legacy in education in two pieces of legislation: the Title IX Amendment of the Higher Education Act and the Early Childhood Education Act (ECEA).

 Title IX prohibits sex-based discrimination from schools and other educational institutions that receive federal funding.
 The ECEA is a series of civil rights laws supporting pre-K education through kindergarten.
 Together, these laws expand access to quality education.
 This increased access has tangible effects we can see today.

 Since Title IX became law, women have had more opportunities to fulfill their education.
 As of 2009, 87% of women had at least a high school education and 28 percent had a college degree, up from 59% with a high school education and eight percent with a college degree in 1970.
 Women have had more opportunities to pursue their athletic dreams too.
 Statistics from 2017 indicate that girls’ participation in high school sports is ten times what it was at the time Title IX was passed.

 The Early Childhood Education Act has had an immense impact on the futures of young learners.
 The Act is a collection of laws passed over several decades.
-One of its earliest initiatives was the creation of the Head Start program, which provides educational support and community outreach services to low-income families and young children.
+One of its earliest initiatives was the creation of the Head Start program.
 Patsy Mink led the way on the passage of this bill, and today, Head Start has served over one million children nationwide.

 These are just two of the most notable accomplishments in Patsy Mink’s trailblazing legacy.
 Her determination and vision have improved the educational circumstances for so many women in the U.S., and while there is more work to be done to ensure that women continue to have equal opportunities to reach their potential.